 Snowboard Press

-A custom-engineered pneumatic snowboard press combining innovative single-bladder technology with modular design to deliver professional-grade composite manufacturing at a fraction of traditional costs.
+A custom pneumatic snowboard press combining innovative single-bladder technology with modular design to deliver professional-grade composite forming.

 Abstract

-This project details the design, construction, and implementation of a pneumatic snowboard press system optimized for cost-effectiveness, modularity, and production efficiency.
+This project details the design, construction, and implementation of a pneumatic snowboard press system optimized, modularity, and pressing efficiency.
 The press incorporates a bolt-together frame design rated for 30 tons (operating at 6 tons), an innovative single-bladder pneumatic system, and Arduino-based temperature control.
 The resulting system produces high-quality thermocompression composites while maintaining simplified mold changeover procedures and reduced operational complexity compared to traditional multi-bladder designs.

 1. Introduction